Storing the season for year-round stews of organic tomatoey goodness – is there a better way to spend a Saturday? I think not.

 Once the time is up, you can remove them immediately if you have more bottles to process (careful: extremely hot) or let them cool in the water.

 Making passata is hungry work.
 So boil some up while you’re about it, and serve it up with the best fresh (or homemade) pasta you can lay hands on, fresh herbs, bread, and butter.

 An important part of the day, as it inspires you onward!
 Wine helps also.

-Lable + Store
+Label + Store

 Especially if your passata is in dark glass, labels are a fine idea.

-Because 6 months later, a slowly-moving vicious stuff in an unnamed brown bottle in your pantry may not inspire you (or your gift recipient) with confidence to make a feast from it, given that it could be a bottle of successful passata or alternately a deeply un-successful bottle of (insert preserving/brewing experiment here).
+Because 6 months later, a slowly-moving viscous stuff in an unnamed brown bottle in your pantry may not inspire you (or your gift recipient) with confidence to make a feast from it, given that it could be a bottle of successful passata or alternately a deeply un-successful bottle of (insert preserving/brewing experiment here).